JohanMabille/johanmabille.github.io/source/_posts/2014-10-09-writing-c-plus-plus-wrappers-for-simd-intrinsics-1.markdown

 SIMD (and more generally vectorization) is a longstanding topic and a lot has been written about it.
-But when I had to use it in my own applications, it appeared that most of the articles were theoretical, explaining the principles of the vectorization without practical examples of application; some of them, however, linked to libraries using vectorization, but extending these libraries for my personal needs was difficult, if not painfull.
+But when I had to use it in my own applications, it appeared that most of the articles were theoretical, explaining the principles vectorization lacking practical examples; some of them, however, linked to libraries using vectorization, but extending these libraries for my personal needs was difficult, if not painfull.
 For this reason, I decided to implement my own library.
 This series of articles if the result of my work on the matter.
 I share it there in case someone faces the same problem.

 <!-- more -->

 SIMD stands for Single Instruction, Mutiple Data, a class of parallel computers which can perform the same operation on multiple data points simultaneously.
 Let's consider a summation we want to perform on two sets of four floating point numbers.
-The difference bewteen scalar and SIMD operations is illustrated
+The difference between scalar and SIMD operations is illustrated
 below:

 ![simd_scalar](/images/simd_scalar.png)

 Using scalar operation, four add instructions must be executed one after other to obtain the sums, whereas SIMD uses a single instruction to achieve the same result.
-Thus SIMD operations yield higher efficiency than scalar operations.
+Thus SIMD operations achieve higher efficiency than scalar operations.

 SIMD instructions were first used in the early 1970s, but only became available in consumer-grade chips in the